Attentional / Hyperactivity Problems

 - The type that is both hyperactive-impulsive and inattentive

-Exact causes for these disorders are still not known, but much of the research suggests that AD/HD runs in families.
+Exact causes of these disorders are still not known, but much of the research suggests that ADHD runs in families.
 If you think your child might have symptoms of AD/HD, it is important that you take him/her to a medical doctor or psychologist.
 Your child’s doctor will probably perform an evaluation, which might include interviews and surveys with you and your child, questionnaires for your child’s teachers, and some observations of your child’s normal behaviors.